spine/spine.site/app/views/mobile/events.md

 <% title 'Events' %>

 Although mobile browsers, such as Mobile Safari, have many of the same events as we're used to in desktop browsers, there are a few key differences.
-Not being fully aware of these differences, could give your application a sluggish feel, even though you optimized everything else.
-It's worth getting right.
+Not being fully aware of these differences could give your application a sluggish feel, even though you optimized everything else.
+It's definitely worth getting right.

 ##300ms click event